Uniform Marriage and Divorce Act

 • Arizona

-The highlights of the UMDA are as follows.
+The highlights of the UMDA had great impact on the overall procedure of the divorce.
+They are as follow -

 • Determination of child custody and child support on certain factors